mikepenz/release-changelog-builder-action/README.md

 <details><summary><b>Debugging with Breakpoints</b></summary>
 <p>

-One major benefit of setting up a custom test is that it will allow you to use javascripts full debugging support, including the option of breakpoints via (for example) Visual Code.
+One major benefit of setting up a custom test is that it will allow you to use JavaScripts full debugging support, including the option of breakpoints via (for example) Visual Code.

 From GitHub codespaces, open the terminal panel -> Click the small arrow down beside `+` and pick `JavaScript Debug Terminal` (make sure to export the token again).
 Now execute the test with this terminal.
 (This is very similar to local Visual Code environments).